“Culture’s what it’s all about.”

 Colleagues.
 The best people want to go where the best people are.

 Trust.
-Show people that you consider them trustworthy and they’ll generally prove you right.
+Show people you consider them trustworthy and they’ll generally prove you right.

 Caring.
 Don’t say it.
 Show it.